tkiat/my-writings-public/blog/software-dev/tools/guix-channel-intro.md

 # Guix: Build Your Own Channel

-A Guix channel is a cool feature from Guix System in which anyone can define his/her packages in a Guile format and aggregate them into one channel, hosted on a Git repository.
-An optional signature can be added so that a user of your channel can verify that they actually download from your valid channel.
+A Guix channel is a cool feature from Guix System in which anyone can define his/her packages in a Guile format and aggregate them into one channel and host it on a Git repository.
+An optional signature can be added so that a user of your channel can verify that they actually download from the actual channel.

 I create my channel because I have some packages that I forked from suckless.
 I can then define this custom channel in ~/.config/guix/channels.scm and whenever I do `guix pull`, the operating system will synchronize all packages from the Git repository where the channel is hosted to the local machine.
 You can add as many channels as you like.
-The official documentation covers most details of how to create a Guix channel.
+The official documentation covers sufficient details of how to create a Guix channel.
 I would like to cover a bit more here.

 ## Channel with Signature

 A signature grants a downloader the ability to verify the source.
 It is optional but once you do, you need to sign a Git commit every time after a certain commit you choose.
-Here is how you set up Git signing in a repository (in your case the last line might be gpg.program gpg2 if your package manager names it as such).
+Here is how you set up Git signing in a repository (in your case the last line might be `gpg.program gpg2` if your package manager names it as such).

 ```bash
 git config commit.gpgsign true